-GES Facility Operations Ltd. engages in rehabilitation, upgrade of the facility and the operation thereof throughout its useful life as a financial asset - receivables in respect of a franchise arrangement.
-GES Facility Operations recognizes income throughout the construction period pursuant to IAS 11 and for the services it provides pursuant to IAS 18.
+The consolidated company accounts for the rehabilitation, upgrade of the facility and the operation thereof throughout its useful life as a financial asset - receivables in respect of a franchise arrangement.
+The consolidated company recognizes income throughout the construction period pursuant to IAS 11 and for the services it provides pursuant to IAS I8.